 NOTE When you remove an audio note from an entity, the audio note is removed permanently and cannot be recovered.
+However, if the audio note was created using an existing .wav file, that .wav file is not removed.

 To delete audio notes